-WLD215 Gas Tungsten Arc Welding II (GTAW II) 3 cr. hr.
+Gas Tungsten Arc Welding II (GTAW II)

 This course is advanced skill level development into the Gas Tungsten Arc Welding (GTAW) process.
 Instruction includes metal preparation, fit up, construction technique and welding skill development.
 Welding will be performed in the F2, G2, F3, G3, F4 and G4 positions.
 This course is beneficial to students that want to work towards certification.